itm4n/PrivescCheck/INFORMATION.md

 # Information

+## Introduction

+The purpose of this tool is to help security consultants identify potential weaknesses on Windows machines during penetration tests and Workstation/VDI audits.
+It is not intended to be used during Red Team engagements although it may still provide you with a lot of useful information.

+This tool is heavily inspired from the amazing work that [@harmj0y](https://twitter.com/harmj0y) and [@mattifestation](https://twitter.com/mattifestation) put in [PowerUp](https://github.com/HarmJ0y/PowerUp).
+The two original authors decided to switch to DotNet and are now working on the great [SeatBelt](https://github.com/GhostPack/Seatbelt) project, which explains why [PowerUp](https://github.com/HarmJ0y/PowerUp) is no longer maintained.
+Although [SeatBelt](https://github.com/GhostPack/Seatbelt) brings some undeniable benefits, I think that a standalone PowerShell script is still a good way to go for most pentesters, hence the motivation behind the creation of this tool.

 ## Yet another Windows Privilege escalation tool, why?

 I really like [PowerUp](https://github.com/HarmJ0y/PowerUp) because it can enumerate common vulnerabilities very quickly and without using any third-party tools.
 The problem is that it hasn't been updated for several years now.
 The other issue I spotted quite a few times over the years is that it sometimes returns false positives which are quite confusing.